GuriZenit/Twitch-Bot/README.md

 Removing command:
 ![Remove command](https://i.imgur.com/gEcowkP.jpg)
 ## Usage
-To get a token for your bot you need to see this [tutorial](https://dev.twitch.tv/docs/authentication) and put then on secret's Replit!
+To get a token for your bot you need to see this [tutorial](https://dev.twitch.tv/docs/authentication) and put them on secret's Replit!
 ```
   "TOKEN": "TWITCH-TOKEN",
   "USERNAME": "TWITCH-USER"